The Whiskey Porch

 Enjoy the little things in life because one day you`ll look back and realize they were the big things.”
 Kurt Vonnegut

-Thanks for reading and considering some of these great ideas.
+Thanks for reading and considering some of these ideas.
 I'd love to hear what you think and how you plan to celebrate Simplicity Day.
 Let me know in the comments below!

 Another great option is to post an image of your celebration on instagram and tag us @thewhiskeyporch and use the hashtag #contentmentandpossibility.